adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-8.png)

-- It will not run as the PORTS will get occupied by the first instance of base; when scaled it will also try to run on the same PORT but as we know the port once allocated cannot be ocupied by other scaled instances.
+- It will not run as the PORTS will get occupied by the first instance of base; when scaled it will also try to run on the same PORT but as we know the port once allocated cannot be occupied by other scaled instances.

 ```
-# Stop docker compose
+# Stop docker-compose

 docker-compose stop
 ```

-WE need to make changes in the docker compose.yml file
+We need to make changes in the docker compose.yml file

 ```
 version: '3.2'